-It’s officially Spring,and bathing suit season is right around the corner.
+It’s almost spring, and bathing suit season is right around the corner.
 But it’s also the time of year when your New Year’s Resolutions may have slipped a bit.
 Here are a few simple strategies to boost your metabolism, amp up your diet, and cut calories you might not even miss.

 1. Sit Less